CPNV-ES-BI/BI_ELIXIR_AWS/README.md

 ## Directory structure
 Just like most web applications written in Elixir, this project follows the `directory structure` defined for [Phoenix][phoenix-url].
 [The excellent official documentation](https://hexdocs.pm/phoenix/directory_structure.html) explains in great detail the purpose of each directory.

+The unit tests (BDD) can be found under the `spec/` directory.

+And, both class (even though Elixir is a functional language and does not have classes) and sequence diagrams can be found under the `docs/`.

 ## Debugging
 Since Elixir has excellent debugging tools (thanks to the Erlang ecosystem), I thought I would be interesting to demonstrate how to use the `observer`.
 As you might have noticed, in this video, I am running this project inside a docker container.